You want to have children someday – great. But, can you?

 Once you’ve completed a quick registration process online, Dadi and Legacy will discreetly ship a fertility kit to your doorstep.

 AKA, the best part. 😉 Generally, it’s advised to remain abstinent for 2-5 days beforehand.
 While this step may seem simple, there are some instructions involved as there are a variety of ways that a sperm sample can be contaminated.
 Along with that, sending your sample back as quickly as possible is imperative for accurate results.

 Sperm also doesn’t have a long life span, and as soon as it is outside of your body it begins to die.
-Dadi has tackled this issue by packing their kit full of tech that keeps your deposit sample safe and secure, while Legacy lays out instructions on how to complete the process quick and on time.
-More on all that later, though.
+Dadi has tackled this issue by packing their kit full of tech that keeps your deposit sample safe and secure, and Legacy takes a number of steps to complete the process quickly and ensure your deposit is safely stored with their unique multi-geography storage.

 Once you’ve carefully read through the instructions and mapped out your sperm’s voyage back to the labs of Dadi or Legacy, you can begin the process of depositing your little swimmers into the kit.
 You may feel like you’ve finished, but now it’s time to actually finish shipping your sample so it can be tested and/or cryopreserved.

 Get ready for the most interesting trip to the post office you’ve ever had.
 Or just arrange for Fedex to come pick it up, if you’d rather avoid that adventure.

 Dadi and Legacy allow you to securely ship your sample back to their CLIA-certified labs for analysis.
 Dadi operates out of the New England Cryogenic Center, while Legacy runs their own CLIA-certified lab that analyzes the samples, and then contracts with external labs for cryostorage.

 Dadi has a turnaround time of just 24 hours for getting your results, from the time you ship your kit.